Automate parsing and crawling#

 • You will probably want more fields.

-Our schema recommendation for an e-commerce product has more than 25 fields.
-You need to write parsing logic for every field and for every target website.
+For example, our automatic extraction product schema has more than 25 fields.
+You need to write parsing logic for every combination of target field and target website.
+Web Scraping Copilot can speed up this work significantly, but it cannot make it go away.

 • Websites change, and when they do they can break your parsing code.